jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2020-05-03-geprc-skip3-hd-review-complete-setup/index.md

 With that out of the way, I'd say for now, I'm really, really happy how the drone flies with those props.
 Just going from 2.5 to 3 inch makes a big difference in terms of raw performance, but at the same time the Gemfan 3016 props handle just as easy as the Avon Rush.
 Big fan.

 <div style="text-align: center">
-  <iframe width="560" height="315" src="https://www.youtube.com/embed/qybXkoGLitw?rel=0" frameBorder="0" allowFullScreen title="GEPRC SkipHD 3 with GEMFAN 3016 tri-blade props"></iframe>
+  <iframe width="560" height="315" src="https://www.youtube.com/embed/qybXkoGLitw?rel=0" frameBorder="0" allowFullScreen title="GEPRC SkipHD 3 with GEMFAN 3016 tri-blade props" referrerpolicy="strict-origin-when-cross-origin"></iframe>
 </div>

 [0]: Linkslist